MrNyos/TokenLiquiditySniper/README.md

 Remember `BscNode` should be WS mainnet Endpoints and `BscHttpApi` should be Http endpoints
 ![image](https://user-images.githubusercontent.com/49910176/131349432-a4768c58-526c-407e-8cf6-547e1aacebf5.png)

+**  WE RECOMMEND USING A PRIVATE NODE AS ITS FASTER AND MORE STABLE **

 ### Bsc Scan API Key
 The BSC Scan API key is obtained for free from https://bscscan.com/myapikey